-PARAMETER MAP = PYTHON DICTIONARY
+PARAMETER MAP.
+UPDATE (PYTHON DICTIONARY)

-Adds a Parameter Map to the Metadata tab of the generated result file.
-Only works in combination with the setDescription command described above.
+Adds parameters to the Parameter Map in the Metadata tab of the generated result file.
+By default, the map already contains the entries MacroFilePath and NumberOfVariables.
 The content for the Python dictionary can be chosen as desired.
 Example:

 '''

-import qdr
+import gdr

-import qdr library
+import gdr library

-gdrf = gdr.GDR("CustomResultFile")
+gdrf =

-open a result file with the name
+open a result file with the

+gdr.GDR.createEmptyResults("CustomResultFile","2023")

+name

 CustomResultFile.gdr

-gdrf.setDescription("This is a result file

-add description to Metadata tab

-description.")

 ParameterParameters = {

 assign a Python dictionary

-'Variable1' : 5,
+'Project' : 'User Guide',

-containing parameters to the
+containing parameters to

-'Variable2' : 'value'}
+'Chapter' : 'Automation by Scripting'}

+the variable

-variable ParameterParameters
+ParameterParameters

-add a Parameter Map to result

 gdrf.parameterMap = ParameterParameters

+add a Parameter Map to

-file
+result file

+gdrf.saveResults({},"", "2023")

 write and save the file

-gdrf.write()

 CustomResultFile.gdr

+with empty report and

+empty Result map

 gd.showGDR('CustomResultFile.gdr')

-open result file in Result Viewer
+open result file in Result

+Viewer

 '''